 key-sequenced data set: A data set whose records are loaded in key sequence and controlled by an index.
-Records are retrieved and stored by keyed access or by addressed access, and new records are inserted in the data set in key sequence by means of distributed free space.
-Relative byte addresses of records can change.

 keyed direct access: The retrieval or storage of a data record by use of an index that relates the record's key to its relative location in the data set, independent of the record's location relative to the previously retrieved or stored record.
 (See also addressed direct access, keyed sequential access, and addressed sequential access.)